reiver/the-secret-history-of-nfts/README.md

 But NFTs have an interesting history that goes back quite a bit earlier than 2021!
 And the the early NFTs had absoltely nothing to do with art!

+## Why NFTs

+There are a lot of things that culminated in creating the popularity of **NFTs**.

+### Professional Gamers

+Video games have a history going back to the 1970s.
+A history that has gone through many eras.

+Today (at the time of writing of this article) playing video games online over the Internet is popular.

+Also, today (at the time of writing this article) _watching others_ play videos games over the Internet is popular too.

+Today millions of people watch other people play video games!

+Popular platform to watch other people play videos games include Twitch, and YouTube.
+Less popular, but up-and-coming platforms, include a network of federated platforms that collectively get called the Fediverse.

+Although perhaps a more familiar #### is to say, they are similar to spreadsheets.